 At Ratos, structured work with compensation principles has been under way for many years and this was further formalised in 1999 when the Board set up a Compensation Committee to which members are appointed annually.
-Committee members in 2011 were Olof Stenhammar (chairman), Staffan Bohman, Jan Söderberg and Per-Olof Söderberg.
+Committee members in 2012 were Olof Stenhammar (chairman until April)/Arne Karlsson (chairman from April), Staffan Bohman, Jan Söderberg and Per-Olof Söderberg.